 Tuning houses have taken a liking to Porsche's elongated sedan/wagon.

-is no slouch in both the speed and style departments.
+The Porsche Panamera is no slouch in both the speed and style departments.
 However, just because the Panamera's engine and body aren't broke, doesn't mean that they can't be improved upon.
 These tune jobs prove that every Panamera could benefit from some carbon fiber exterior upgrades and a few engine mods.
-Continue reading below to see some of the lightest and fastest Porsche
+Continue reading below to see some of the lightest and fastest Porsche Panameras around.

 Edo Competition's "Hellboy" (a Panamera S) has been tuned to output 465hp and 406lb-ft of torque, numbers good for a 0 to 62 time of 4.6 seconds and a top speed of 191 mph.
 Engine mods include a stainless-steel exhaust system with high performance catalytic converters, high-flow mufflers, new tailpipes, an ECU reflash and high-flow air filters.
 The carbon fiber body kit is highlighted by a ducktail spoiler made famous by the Carrera RS.

 German tuners Hamann gave the Panamera a bulky aesthetic makeover, swapping out most of the wagon/elongated sedan's exterior panels in the process.
 Hamann's Panamera features wider fender flares, bumpers, wheel arches and a larger exhaust.
 The tuner house's engine mods added an extra 80hp and 89lb-ft of torque.